 When and where courses are offered

-- Some online courses in the Department of Curriculum and Instruction and in other departments across campus are 100% asynchronous.
+- Some fully online courses in the Department of Curriculum and Instruction and in other departments across campus are 100% asynchronous.
 In an online course that is taught asynchronously, there are no synchronous interactions (when everyone needs to be online at the same time).

 If my course includes synchronous online sessions, when might they be held?